close

 Waterton Lakes National Park

-Waterton Lakes National Park is a national park located in the southwest corner of Alberta, Canada.
-It borders Glacier National Park in Montana, United States.
-Waterton was the fourth Canadian national park, formed in 1895 and named after Waterton Lake, in turn after the Victorian naturalist and conservationist Charles Waterton.
-Its range is between the Rocky Mountains and prairies.
-This park c...
+Waterton Lakes National Park is in the southwest corner of Alberta, Canada.
+The national park borders Glacier National Park in Montana, United States.
+Waterton was the fourth Canadian national park, formed in 1895 as Kootenay Lakes Forest Reserve.
+It is named after Waterton Lake, in turn after the Victorian naturalist and conservationist Charles Waterton.
+Its range is between the Rocky Mountain...

 More information